Lost-Outpost/Telsera/GAMEPLAY.md

 - [Candlehearth](https://www.nexusmods.com/skyrimspecialedition/mods/97542) - Candlehearth is an inn overhaul that adds extended inn rentals and safe storage to every inn in Skyrim.

 - [Artificer](https://www.nexusmods.com/skyrimspecialedition/mods/99619) - Artificer is a complete overhaul of Skyrim's artifacts, designed to distribute Thaumaturgy and Mysticism enchantments throughout the game while ensuring that non-crafting characters can find powerful weapons and armor through questing.

+### Misc Overhauls

+A variety of other gameplay enhancers are also included in the list!
+Some key highlights can be found below.

+- [Dragon Claws Auto-Unlock](https://www.nexusmods.com/skyrimspecialedition/mods/47329) - Dragon Claws now automatically unlock their puzzle doors.
+Simply activate the puzzle door keyhole with the respective dragon claw in your inventory, and BOOM you're in!

+- [Sweeping Organizes Stuff](https://www.nexusmods.com/skyrimspecialedition/mods/51645) - Use broom to clean up physics mess.
+Simply click on the broom in your inventory while in the area of interest.

+- [No Player Home Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/43677) - Removes quest requirements from vanilla homes and makes Blood on the Ice - not the Civil War - the requirement to purchase Hjerim and become Thane of Eastmarch.

+- [Simple Follower Extension AE](https://www.nexusmods.com/skyrimspecialedition/mods/58258) - This is a simple follower extension mod.
+The player will be able to take up to 10 humanoid and 10 animal followers from the normal conversation dialog.

+- [Menagerie](https://www.nexusmods.com/skyrimspecialedition/mods/97669) - Menagerie overhauls the pets added by Anniversary Edition, turning them from mostly decorative followers into combat-ready and capable creature companions.

+- [Press H to Horse](https://www.nexusmods.com/skyrimspecialedition/mods/81195) - Reworks several horse-based mechanics introduced by Anniversary Edition.

+- [Canis Hysteria](https://www.nexusmods.com/skyrimspecialedition/mods/52397) - Adds a new contractible lycanthrope disease.

+- [Skyrim's Got Talent](https://www.nexusmods.com/skyrimspecialedition/mods/50357) - Play instruments, get better, NPCs react to your skill dynamically, many new songs, lots of easter eggs, simple implementation.
+A compact, yet powerful Bard Gameplay Overhaul.

+- [Skyrim on Skooma](https://www.nexusmods.com/skyrimspecialedition/mods/80975) - Tired of skooma being so boring?
+This mod turns skooma into a proper recreational substance with 69 possible scenarios, and a thousand different variations.
+Funny, yet still immersively immersive.

+- [Stress and Fear](https://www.nexusmods.com/skyrimspecialedition/mods/116522) - Your character will dynamically develop fears and stress as a result of your actions in combat, creating custom narratives and unique experiences in your game.

+- [Sforzinda's Destinations](https://sforzmods.tumblr.com/post/669312497145331712/destinations-by-sforzinda-destinations-is-an) - DESTINATIONS is an itty-bitty travelling add-on in the form of extra carriage stops to the land of Skyrim.
+It adds 22 carriage stops with 68 travelling routes between towns and cities.

+- [Merchant](https://www.nexusmods.com/skyrimspecialedition/mods/85439) - Changes to vendors, sell prices, merchant inventories and new merchant-themed crafting gameplay opportunities.

 ## Creation Club Distribution